vdesabou/kafka-docker-playground-docs/docs/playground tools read-parquet-file.md

 # playground tools read-parquet-file

 🔖 Read provided parquet file

+Prints the rows and the parquet schema, so you can verify what a sink
+connector wrote without an external tool.

 ## Usage